-EXTRA CONTROL CIRCUIT - Consists of an additional air cylinder at the platform, toggle switch at the pedestal, pressure switch in the turret and airline to the platform.
+EXTRA CONTROL CIRCUIT - Consists of an additional toggle switch at the platform and at the pedestal and 14 ga. wire to the platform.
 An additional pass in the collector ring is required for each control circuit.

 MANUAL THROTTLE CONTROL - Gives the operator a choice of economical engine idle speeds or faster engine speeds with faster lift movements when required.
 The manual throttle control is designed to operate only when the truck engine is running and the master control is activated.
-An air cylinder at the platform or a toggle switch at the pedestal can be used to energize the manual throttle control.
+Toggle switches at the platform or at the pedestal can be used to energize the manual throttle control.